 - Always wear a properly fitting PFD (life jacket) that has been approved by the U.S.

 - Before leaving the dock, make sure you have all of the required boating safety equipment on board.
 If you're unsure about the equipment you are required to have, you can request a free vessel safety check from the U.S. Coast Guard Auxiliary and the United States Power Squadrons.

 - Learn the boating rules of the road, also known as navigation rules.
 There are both online and classroom courses you can take to learn these boating basics.

 - Pay close attention to the weather.
 Use a marine radio to monitor weather conditions at all times.
-Sudden shifts in wind direction, dark clouds, and choppy water can mean foul weather is approaching.
-In the event of foul weather, take safe and immediate steps to get off the water.

 - Never use alcohol or drugs before or during boat operation.
 Alcohol and drugs affect judgment, vision, balance and coordination.